softwaredoug/searcharray/README.md

 35888        Cat Chaser  A Miami hotel owner finds danger when be becom...
 PostingsRow({'Cat': 1, 'Chaser': 1}, {'Cat': [...
 6217         Cat People  After years of separation, Irina (Nastassja Ki...
 PostingsRow({'Cat': 1, 'People': 1}, {'Cat': [...
 ```

+More use cases, like phrase search, can be seen [in the tests](https://github.com/softwaredoug/searcharray/blob/main/test/test_extension_array.py#L197)

 ## Goals